pietergreyling/programming_notes_zksync/README.md

 }
 ```

-- Create an instance of your token contract: In your smart contract, create an instance of your ERC20 token contract using its address:
+- In your smart contract, create an instance of your ERC20 token contract using its address:

    ```solidity
    address tokenAddress = 0x1234567890123456789012345678901234567890; // Replace with your token contract address